infoverload/datasets/datasets/mysql/what-to-brew/README.md

 # What to brew!

-## Description
+## Description of the data

 This dataset is a crowd sourced database of how well beer styles (Stout, Pale Ale, etc) and additions (chocolate, bacon, cherry) go with each other.
+It is adapted from here: http://whattobrew.com/info.html

 ## How to use